themosis/documentation/configuration.md

 Configuration
 =============
-_Beside the `composer.json` file, there is nothing else to edit in the `themosis-core` plugin._

-You'll spend most of your time writing your code inside the `themosis-datas` plugin and `themosis-theme` theme.
+You'll spend most of your time writing your code inside the `themosis` plugin and `themosis-theme` theme.

 1. Folder structure
 2. Configuration